antoniocampos13/antoniocampos13.github.io/content/articles/Unix/2020-09-30_Setting Up Your Unix Computer for Bioinformatics Analysis.md

 This is how I configured my system so I could use the major Bioinformatics tools out there.
 In summary, I:

 * Prepared an Unix (Ubuntu) system;
-* Installed miniconda, a environment manager;
+* Installed miniconda, an environment manager;
 * Configured channels so I could retrieve desired software;
 * Created an environment, showed how to activate and deactivate it, and finally installed software in it;
-* Showed how to backup your environment for safekeeping or share with others.
+* Showed how to backup your environment for safekeeping or sharing with others.

 In future posts I will demo some uses of the programs I installed in the new environment.